Netflix's show Outer Banks has been renewed for a 4th season.

 Whether you are searching for a buried treasure or looking to spend your free time on stretches of sandy beaches, OBX marks the spot for your next adventure.
 Find places to stay and more things to do by downloading our FREE Travel Guide.

 Will Outer Banks have another season?

-Yes, season two of the Outer Banks Netflix series will be released July 30, 2021.
+Yes, season three of the Outer Banks Netflix series is being filmed and will be released in 2023.

 Where is Outer Banks Netflix filmed?

 Season 1 and part of Season 2 was filmed in Charleston, South Carolina.
 Cast members have been spotted in Barbados and areas surrounding the Bahamas for filming of Season 2 as well.

 Which lighthouse was in the show Outer Banks?

 While none of the lighthouses featured on the show are on the Outer Banks, we do have 3 lighthouses: Bodie Island Lighthouse, Cape Hatteras Lighthouse, and Roanoke Marshes Lighthouse.

 Is Outer Banks a real place?
 Is Outer Banks based on a real place?